dangduc/dangduc.github.com/_posts/2011-11-5-changing-my-registrar.md

 - Godaddy: .com registration $12 + included DNS service = $12 total
 - NFS: registration $9 + DNS $1.22 = $10.22

 Godaddy costs $1.78 more.
-After I changed my DNS from Godaddy to NearlyFreeSpeech, requests for pages are noticeably faster.
+Also, after I changed my DNS from Godaddy to NearlyFreeSpeech, requests for pages are noticeably faster.
+Why, cheaper and faster?
+That breaks the principal of engineering trade-offs.
+NFS wins hands-down in this round.

 When a domain is registered, anyone can do a *whois* search for the name, physical address, and telephone number of the registrant.
+I don't know about you, but I like to keep my private information cards close to my chest.

+*Think about it this way*: Without private registration, any girl in a miniskirt from the club is just keystrokes from your phone number.
+Now once she has your contact information, there's no way she's giving you her own number, because she already has yours.
+There's nothing left for you to exchange. *Totally plausible*.

-I don't know about you, but I like to keep my private information private.
-Registrars allow private registration through a proxy organization, so a whois search shows the proxy organization's information instead of the true registrant's.
+Anyway, registrants can hide behind a proxy organization using private registration.
+So a whois search shows the proxy organization's information instead of the true registrant's.

 ### Breakdown of costs with private registration